 Kevin Strijbos (Thunder Valley and Muddy Creek 2013)

 Desalle’s Suzuki teammate, he joined him in the fortnight’s trip to America in 2013, scoring top-ten finishes in both races.
-Very cool, very fast, and very much one of Belgium’s best of this generation.
+Very cool, very fast, and very much one of Belgium’s best of a generation.

 Josh Coppins (Unadilla 2002)